Identity Theft: What is It and What Can You Do to Stop It?

 - Inform your bank, building society and credit card company.
 Get in touch and let them know that you have become victim to a fraud attack and make them aware of any unusual transactions on your statement.

 - Contact the police and inform them about the theft/loss of your personal information, and any suspicious applications and transitions that you have encountered.
 Make sure you ask for a crime reference number.

 - Contact the Post office.
 Your identity thief may have changed your home address, so contact the post office to prevent mail being sent to the wrong address.

 - Request copies of your credit file and check for any suspicious credit requests.

 - Contact CIFAS (the UK’s Fraud Prevention Service) to apply for protective registration.

-Sign up for our free demo, showcasing how Bob’s Business can help keep your organisation secure.
+Sign up for our free web demonstration, showcasing how Bob’s Business can help keep your organisation secure.